peter88213/aeon3yw/docs/index.md

 - Events belonging to the narrative structure are converted to yWriter scenes.
 - Chapters are created according to the "Narrative Folder" structure.
 - Events not belonging to the narrative structure are converted to "Notes" scenes and placed in the "Trash" chapter.
-- Part headings are converted into headings of empty chapters that begin a new section in yWriter.
+- Parts are converted into empty chapters that begin a new section in yWriter.
 - The scenes have a start time and a duration, if the year is between 100 and 9999.
 - Characters, locations and items are imported, if any.
 - Scene descriptions and scene notes are imported, if any.